Interval predictor model: Applications

 In Patelli (2017), Faes (2019), and Crespo (2018), Interval Predictor models were applied to the structural reliability analysis problem.

 Brandt (2017) applies interval predictor models to fatigue damage estimation of offshore wind turbines jacket substructures.

 Garatti (2019) proved that Chebyshev layers (i.e., the minimax layers around functions fitted by linear $\ell_\infty$-regression) belong to a particular class of Interval Predictor Models, for which the reliability is invariant with respect to the distribution of the data.

 Software implementations

-PyIPM provides an open-source Python implementation of the work of Crespo (2015).

 OpenCOSSAN provides a Matlab implementation of the work of Crespo (2015).